 The times from each heat are processed very quickly after each race.
-Once the Chief Official has received confirmation from the Umpire and Boat Control that no rules have been broken, or has resolved any issues where they have, these times are then displayed on the main scoreboard.
-Results of all races and draws for finals, will be published online via the Live Results Service, the Regatta Organisers will try to back this up via the 'Team Leaders Broadcasts' one-way WhatsApp..
+Once the Competition Committee has received confirmation from the Umpire and Boat Control that no rules have been broken or resolved any issues where they have, these times are then displayed on the main scoreboard.
+Results of all races and draws for finals, will be published online via the Live Results Service, the Regatta Organisers will try to back this up via one-way WhatsApp.

 Once all the heats in a class have been completed, draws for each Final are made.
-Mostly these are based on times.
+Mostly these are based on time.
 Depending on the number of entries in each class, there may be more than one Final.

-The only exceptions are Men's A or A/B, Women's A or A/B, Boys A or A/B and Girls A or A/B events or if classes are for Open Men, Men U23, Open Boys and Boys U18, Open Women, Women U23, Open Girls and Girls U18.
-These events are based on finishing place within each heat.
-The progression from heats to finals for all events are shown beneath the heading for the heats in the Start List.
+The only exceptions are Men's A or A/B, Women's A or A/B, Boys A or A/B and Girls A or A/B events or if classes are for Senior Men, Men U23, Boys U18, Senior Women, Women U23, and Girls U18.
+These events are based on the finishing place within each heat.
+The progression from heats to finals for all events is shown beneath the heading for the heats in the Start List.

 You will need to check if you have qualified for a Final in your class.
 Details of who is in each final, and their lane numbers, are displayed on the Live results service.
-Please wait at least 15 mins after the last heat before checking details of lane draws for resultant finals.
+Please wait at least 15 mins after the last heat before checking the details of lane draws for the resultant finals.